kvokka/das_trader/README.md

 make
 ```

-it will produce a `hotkey.htk` file which you need to put in your DAS Trader
+it will produce a `hotkey.htk` file for demo and `hotkey-live` for live account
+which you need to put in your DAS Trader Pro folder and select proper file in
-Pro folder
+DAS.

 ### Key groups